inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L35
 S:Dear Mrs. White,
  :
- :    I wish to thank you for the words you wrote three weeks ago, :and I trust you will write again on the wrong and waste of war.
+ :I wish to thank you for the words you wrote three weeks ago, :and I trust you will write again on the wrong and waste of war.
  :
- :    As I watch the wheels of events today, I think you value a :thing it has taken me a third of my years to see.
+ :As I watch the wheels of events today, I think you value a :thing it has taken me a third of my years to see.
 In its total :trade the world is one whole, and each part in touch with the :other at most times.
  :
- :    The usual farm woman won't see a trade table or understand :its terms, for she is tired with her efforts to train and teach :her young.
+ :The usual farm woman won't see a trade table or understand :its terms, for she is tired with her efforts to train and teach :her young.
 She has tried to throw her value into her home, which :to her is worth so much.
 War can not be put under until these :women see there is but one world, which truly is their world.
  :
- :    Where will you be while the thick wheat is harvested?
+ :Where will you be while the thick wheat is harvested?
 If :not across the water, would you visit us, using your voice to :teach us these things?
  :